Lessons from the pandemic: Thoughts from supply chain leaders

 By Blue Print Editorial Team

-As more of the workforce becomes vaccinated, businesses are looking to move out of the pandemic.
-We asked ten experts for takeaways they could share with us.
+As we move out of the pandemic, we asked experts for takeaways they could share with us.

 Doug Mensendiek | Area of Expertise: Large Organizations